rsnodgrass/pyxantech/README.md

   appear to have licensed or copied the serial interface from Xantech.
 Both Monoprice and Dayton Audio use a version of the Xantech multi-zone controller protocol.

-* Some Xantech MX88 models use DB15 outputs on the rear, requiring a DB15 to DB9 adapter cable (PN 05913665), with the pinouts documented in some Xantech manuals.
-These Xantech models have a DB9 RS232 port on the front which can also be used.
+* Some Xantech MX88 models use high-density HD15 (or DE15) connectors for rear COM ports (not DB15 or DB9), requiring a "DB15 to DB9" adapter cable (PN 05913665).  with the pinouts documented in some Xantech manuals.
+The front DB9 RS232 port (and USB COM) ports cannot be used for device control on these models.

 ## See Also